ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The purpose for inclusion of the key may vary by use case.
 For example, the key may be included as part of an IoT device onboarding protocol.
-When the FIDO protocol includes a pubic key in its attestation message, the key represents the binding of a user, device and Relying Party.
+When the FIDO protocol includes a public key in its attestation message, the key represents the binding of a user, device and Relying Party.
 This document describes how claims containing keys should be defined for the various use cases.
 It does not define specific claims for specific use cases.